ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 To satisfies the additional requirements, this extension:

-1. introduces Abstract Network Element (ANE) as the abstraction of intermediate network components,
+1. introduces Abstract Network Element (ANE) as the abstraction of components in a network whose properties may have an impact on the end-to-end performance of the traffic handled by those component,

-2. extends the Cost Map and Endpoint Cost Service to convey the intermediate network components traversed by the path of a <source, destination> pair as Path Vectors,
+2. extends the Cost Map and Endpoint Cost Service to convey the ANEs traversed by the path of a <source, destination> pair as Path Vectors,

-3. uses the Unified Property Map to convey the association between the intermediate network components and their properties.
+3. uses the Unified Property Map to convey the association between the ANEs and their properties.

-Thus, an ALTO client can learn about the intermediate network components that are critical to the QoE of a <source, destination> pair by investigating the corresponding Path Vector value (AR1), identify common network components if an ANE appears in the Path Vectors of multiple <source, destination> pairs (AR2), and retrieve the properties of the network components by searching the Unified Property Map (AR3).
+Thus, an ALTO client can learn about the ANEs that are critical to the QoE of a
+<source, destination> pair by investigating the corresponding Path Vector value
+(AR1), identify common ANEs if an ANE appears in the Path Vectors of multiple
+<source, destination> pairs (AR2), and retrieve the properties of the ANEs by
+searching the Unified Property Map (AR3).

 ## Abstract Network Element {#ane-design}

-This extension introduces Abstract Network Element (ANE) as an indirect and network-agnostic way to specify an aggregation of intermediate network components between a source and a destination.
-Specifically, an ANE is a string of type ANEName as specified in {{ane-name-spec}} and its associated set of properties.
+This extension introduces Abstract Network Element (ANE) as an indirect and network-agnostic way to specify a component or an aggregation of components of a network whose properties have an impact on the end-to-end performance for traffic between a source and a destination.

+When an ANE is defined by the ALTO server, it MUST be assigned an identifier, i.e., string of type ANEName as specified in {{ane-name-spec}}, and a set of associated properties.

 ### ANE Domain